alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 The LSH models are used in the `TypeMapper` and `KnnQueryBuilder` to convert vectors into Lucene fields.
 The `MatchHashesAndScoreQuery` executes a simple, carefully-optimized term-based document retrieval and re-ranking.

-We'll look at both of these in the upcoming sections.
+We'll look at both of these in detail in upcoming sections.

 ## Locality Sensitive Hashing Background